 3. Your “website” listed is a MySpace profile…or, far worse, an AngelFire “page.”

-4. You’re following over 1,000 users, have 20 followers, and
+4. You’re following over 1,000 users, have 20 followers, and no updates

 5. Your profile features any variation of “Internet expert”…or “social media expert” and you have very few and/or insubstantial updates.